codemix/yii2-dockerbase/README.md

  * to provide a PHP runtime environment that is configured for Yii and
  * that has the base yii2 composer packages pre-installed.

-## How to use this Image
+## 1. How to use this Image

-To make use of this image you will combine it with your application source code and probably extend from it in your own `Dockerfile`.
-We also provide an application template called [yii2-dockerized]() that you can use as basis for your own application.
+To make use of this image you have to combine it with your application source code and probably extend from it in your own `Dockerfile`.
+For now you can either

-But you can also do a manual setup.
-We still recommend to study our example template to see how things fit together.
+ * create an app based on our [yii2-dockerized](https://github.com/codemix/yii2-dockerized) template or
+ * build your app manually.

-### Using yii2-dockerized
+### 1.1 Using yii2-dockerized

-This template serves as a basis for your own development.
-You *will* modify it to suit your needs.
+We provide a Yii2 application template that is based on this image, which you can use as starting point for your own development.
 For more details check out the docs for [yii2-dockerized](https://github.com/codemix/yii2-dockerized).

-### Manual setup
+### 1.2 Building An App Manually

 To use this image in your custom setup, you have to understand the basic idea behind it: